AquaEBM/wt_osc/README.md

 # wt_osc

-Basic wavetable oscillator plugin written in Rust
+Basic wavetable oscillator written in Rust (archive)

 Note that this repository is no longer maintained, and the plugin itself is no longer installable, as this has been moved to a bigger project ([Mythril](https://github.com/AquaEBM/mythril)) with the intention of being usied as an individual node as part of the modular synth.